NickDimmock/lls-researcher-induction/docs/README.md

 - [https://nelson.northampton.ac.uk/](https://nelson.northampton.ac.uk/)
 - Found on the Libguides homepage (or Google ‘NELSON Northampton’).

 NELSON is our discovery tool - use it to search electronic and physical resources.
+[Guides to NELSON](https://skillshub.northampton.ac.uk/nelson/) are available on the Skills Hub.

 ?> NELSON will search our subscribed resources by default, which means any electronic results will be immediately available.
 Use the **Include results without full text** option after searching to include non-subscribed sources.